-You are racing for your club and therefore need to wear your club colours.
-If there are queries with your race, the club colours help us to easily identify specific paddlers.
-This in turn allows us to resolve any issues and to contact the relevant club team leaders if required.
+You are racing for your club and, therefore, need to wear your club colours.
+If there are queries about your race, the club colours help us easily identify specific paddlers.
+This, in turn, allows us to resolve any issues and contact the relevant club team leaders if necessary.
 It also allows us to post the race results more quickly.